 In 2015, research published by the Journal of the American Medical Association revealed the risk of pulmonary embolism with retrievable IVC filters wasn’t worth it when compared to anticoagulants, which worked better and had fewer risks.

-Contact the Boston IVC Filter lawyers at the Law Offices of Jeffrey S. Glassman, LLC, by calling toll-free at (617) 777-7777 for more information about how we can assist in your recovery of damages.
+Contact the Boston IVC Filter lawyers at Jeffrey Glassman Injury Lawyers, by calling toll-free at (617) 777-7777 for more information about how we can assist in your recovery of damages.